allegro/allegro.tech/_posts/2016-08-01-are-code-reviews-worth-your-time.md

 Architecture and design are things which automated tools can’t take care of as well as of basic coding conventions but which in the long run are much more important than minor details.
 Of course, sticking to coding conventions is important, but fixes such as renaming a class take about 15 seconds thanks to our IDE’s refactoring functions, so you can easily fix the name any time.
-But if you choose a bad architecture or if you mix different layers in the application, it may become hard to develop and maintain which is much harder to fix later on.
+But if you choose a bad architecture or if you mix different layers in the application, it may become cumbersome to develop and maintain which is much harder to fix later on.

 Discussing these higher-level properties of your code is the main source of increased quality and hopefully even if right now your reviews